Bus Creator

 Description

-The Bus Creator block combines a set of input elements into a bus.
-All types of elements can be connected to the input ports, including other buses.
+Block Bus Creator combines a set of input elements into a bus.
+Any type of elements, including other buses, can be connected to the input ports.
 The bus elements can be accessed using the block Bus Selector.

 Ports